roeeash/Compilation_Tests/test_folder_proj1/README.txt

-Welcome to the genius tester file made by Roee Ashkenazi the great, first of his name
+Welcome to tester file made by Roee Ashkenazi

 VERY IMPORTANT: Before using the files: